-As an HR professional, you can have an incredible impact on the engagement and motivational levels of your leadership.
-Here are four daily practices that you can channel, guaranteed to help your managers succeed.
+As an HR professional, you can have an incredible impact on the employee engagement and motivational levels of your leadership team.
+Here are four daily practices that HR professionals can channel, guaranteed to help managers and leaders succeed.

 Bonuses!
 Your employees think.
 How will I save or spend this?!
 Bonuses are an exciting time for the workforce; but what do they mean for HR professionals?
 Most likely, bonuses mean that you need to think about how figures compare against performance metrics.
 Traditionally, KPIs include opportunities generated, deals closed and business dollars retained.
 But what about the impact of your greatest asset?
 Did turnover decrease?
 Did engagement levels rise?
 Evaluate the criteria you use to determine how bonuses are awarded.

 Keeping a pulse on how your leadership performs isn’t a matter of deploying a yearly survey.
 It’s about constantly surveying your workforce to gauge engagement levels.
-Solicit regular feedback by asking employees thoughtful questions, genuinely caring about their responses and taking action when necessary.
+It's important for HR professionals to solicit regular feedback by asking employees thoughtful questions, genuinely caring about their responses and taking action when necessary.

 Onboarding, exit interviews and everything in between.
 Wait!
 What’s that “everything in between” part?

-Think about how your HR department provides the workforce with opportunities to absorb more knowledge, advance their careers and drive business results.
+Think about how the HR professionals on your team provide employees with opportunities to absorb more knowledge, advance their careers, and drive business results.
 More specifically, when are managers trainees?
 It’s easy to rely on your management to onboard new talent, but how are you ensuring that your managers have the resources they need to provide ongoing coaching?
 Think about evolving your recognition and engagement platform to give managers a coaching solution.